slacgismo/solar-data-tools/docs/source/index.rst

         :shadow: md

-        The user guide provides in-depth information on the key concepts of Solar Data Tools with useful background information and explanation.
+        The user guide provides in-depth information on the key concepts of Solar Data Tools with useful background information and explanation, as well as a comprehensive API reference.

         +++